tribblix/build/patches/openjdk22/README.txt

 JDK 22 now that jdk21 has been forked off.

 Issues known that indicate serious bugs, likely due to not integrating loom correctly as they date back to that change.
-Specifically, I suspect we need to provide a working DefaultPoller implementation rather than the current stub.
 * jshell doesn't work
 * illuminate doesn't work

+22+23

+Signature change in DefaultPoller.java, the whole of Poller has been reworked.
+As our DevPollPoller was a stub and never worked, delete and replace with a copy of EPollPoller from Linux:

+cp src/java.base/linux/classes/sun/nio/ch/EPoll* src/java.base/solaris/classes/sun/nio/ch
+cp src/java.base/linux/classes/sun/nio/ch/EventFD.java src/java.base/solaris/classes/sun/nio/ch
+cp src/java.base/linux/native/libnio/ch/EPoll.c src/java.base/solaris/native/libnio/ch/EPoll.c

+See revised illumos-pollerprovider.patch

 22+22